solana-developers/solana-cookbook/docs/recipes/offline-transactions.md

 ## Durable Nonce

-`RecentBlockhash` is an important value for a tx.
-Your tx will be rejected if you use an expired recent blockhash (aprox.
-2 mins).
+`RecentBlockhash` is an important value for a transaction.
+Your transaction will be rejected if you use an expired recent blockhash (after 150 blocks).
 You can use `durable nonce` to get a never expired recent blockhash.
-To trigger this mechanism, you tx must
+To trigger this mechanism, your transaction must

 1. use a `nonce` stored in `nonce account` as a recent blockhash
 2. put `nonce advance` operation in the first instruciton